Warlock 2: The Exiled

 - 12 % negative mentions

-The game's replayability is a mixed bag, with many players praising the diverse races and play styles that offer significant replay value, while others criticize the lack of character customization and poor AI, which detracts from the experience.
-Overall, those who enjoy varied gameplay and different modes find it highly replayable, while some feel it lacks depth compared to other titles in the genre.
+Replayability in the game is a mixed bag, with many players praising the diverse races and play styles that offer significant replay value, while others criticize the lack of character customization and poor AI, which detracts from the overall experience.
+Some reviews highlight the campaign mode and mod support as enhancing replayability, while others feel the game lacks depth compared to other titles in the genre.
+Overall, the game is seen as having high replayability potential, especially for those who enjoy strategic gameplay with varied factions.

 “7+ races that play very differently: elves, with lots of mobility; undead, mana-based, heavily resistant to archery but weak in melee; infernals, gold-based, wizard-heavy; humans, all-around balanced; etc. Tons of replay value.”